stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ### update

-Updates rules of `PureAbility` instance.
+Updates rules of `Ability` instance.
 This method completely replaces all previously define rules with new ones.

 * **Parameters**:
   * `rules: RawRuleFrom<A, Conditions>[]`